 Details of the National Curriculum 2014 taught in schools can be accessed below

-Curriculum Termly Plans for Autumn
+Curriculum Termly Plans

 We place English at the heart of the curriculum.
 We promote high standards of English by equipping pupils with a strong command of the written and spoken word.
 We strive to develop a love of literature through providing a wealth of enjoyable and challenging reading material.
 We engage the children in a wide range of stories, non-fiction and poetry so that they are able to apply their skills and develop their vocabulary alongside their love of reading.